LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 My hope is that the ordering of concepts here will help new readers feel at home more quickly when navigating calibration literature.

 For a deep dive into Zhang's method, I highly recommend this [tutorial paper by Burger](https://www.researchgate.net/profile/Wilhelm-Burger/publication/303233579_Zhang's_Camera_Calibration_Algorithm_In-Depth_Tutorial_and_Implementation/links/5eaad8c9a6fdcc70509c3c9b/Zhangs-Camera-Calibration-Algorithm-In-Depth-Tutorial-and-Implementation.pdf).
-For those interested in a 'from scratch' Python implementation: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).
+I've also written a heavily commented Python implementation: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).

 Here's an image which helps paint a picture of the information considered in camera calibration: